GlenAshwood/VagrantProject/README.md

 ```

 # Vagrant
-I wanted to make sure that this project only required minimum dependencies, so ansible_local was used as the main provisioner.
+To make sure that this project only required minimum dependencies, ansible_local was used instead of deploying via the local host.

 ## important Information
 ```